claytonblythe/deepython/content/2017_08_29_bash-setup.md

 For more reading, you can visit the bash manual and user guide [here](http://www.gnu.org/software/bash/manual/bashref.html#Introduction) or another helpful guide [here](http://mywiki.wooledge.org/DotFiles)

-I think my setup will most likely include a sourcing of aliases from ~/.aliases within my ~/.bashrc file which is sourced for every terminal session, either login or non-login
+I think my setup will most likely include a sourcing of aliases from ~/.aliases within my ~/.bashrc file which is sourced for every terminal session, either login or non-login sessions.
+This seems to be a good setup for keeping things tidy and organized.
+I am open to suggestions and advice if anyone reads this post!

 Until next time,